nilscrm/liana/README.md

 # Liana

 Liana is a linear program solver written in [Vine](https://vine.dev/).
-It uses the simplex method to solve linear programs in the standard form.
+It uses the simplex method to solve linear programs.

 ## Example
 Solve the linear program